IHAB-RL/RFCOMM_PHANTOM_PROTOCOL/README.md

 # RFCOMM_PHANTOM_PROTOCOL

 In theory, all current midclass (or above) Android Smartphones should fulfill the requirements.
-Smartphones without bloatware should be preferred, like Andoid One Phones or current Motorola phones.
+Smartphones without bloatware should be preferred, like Andoid One Phones.
+Best results were achieved with Motorola phones.

 ## Successfull tested Smartphones ##
 **Android 9**